bluella/keywords-distribution-analysis/README.rst

 Results
 ===========

-Via doing various testing on multiple timeframes, we are ensuring robustness of our results.
+- Via doing various testing on the multiple timeframes, we are ensuring robustness of our results.
-Distributions from Account X send us mixed signals, so we fail to reject null Hypothesis, that random variables come from the same distribution.
+- Distributions from Account X send us mixed signals, so we fail to reject null Hypothesis, that random variables come from the same distribution.
-Distributions from Account Y are clearly different ones.
+- Distributions from Account Y are clearly different ones.
 Null is reject by every test.
 Graphs suggest the same.

 Releases
 ========